lifewhere/english-dictionary-enhanced/README.md

 bun run index.ts
 ```

-There are some more [examples here](https://github.com/lifewhere/eng
+There are some more [examples here](https://github.com/lifewhere/english-dictionary-enhanced/blob/master/src/index.test.ts).

+The dictionary